-Teaching is a difficult field, requiring a delicate balance of care and competency as one serves students in the classroom.
+Teaching requires dedication and grit.
+It's a delicate balance of care and competency as one serves students in the classroom.
 Teaching those with special needs requires even further nurturing, providing for the needs of those in our state's special education programs.
 Our online, state-certified Special Education Credential (Mild / Moderate) program meets these challenges through helping educators:

 Individuals with this credential are usually offered employment in an elementary classroom setting.
 Biola's Special Education Credential (Mild / Moderate) at the graduate level is a non-degree program unless pursued simultaneously with the M.A. in Teaching program.
 View program sheet (PDF).

 Our Special Education Credential (Mild / Moderate) is fully online and can be completed in a minimum of four semesters.
 Candidates may begin their program in either the fall or spring semester.

 We provide challenging field experiences to help connect theoretical instruction to classroom application.
 Our expert faculty offer quality instruction from a Christian worldview and are committed to serve you -- both academically and spiritually.
 The need for well-prepared and knowledgeable Special Education teachers in California is great.
 Our credential program can equip you to succeed.

 The main elements of the program include the following: